-Let's talk about cholesterol shall we?
-Come on…don't be scared.
+Let’s talk about cholesterol shall we?
+How about coconut oil and cholesterol?
+Come on…don’t be scared.
 Despite what you have been brainwashed into thinking, cholesterol is your friend not your enemy.
-It's really very good stuff!
+It’s really very good stuff!

 Many people believe that cholesterol is some sort of saturated fat since it is mentioned casually alongside saturated fats in conversation.
 In fact, cholesterol is not a fat at all.
 It is this cool waxy substance created IN our bodies from small molecules of acetate that result mainly from the breakdown of fats and sugars and sometimes proteins.
 Most people get cholesterol from eating animal products.
 You aren’t ever going to find it in plant foods.